russellpeiris/todo/README.md

 - Node.js + Express.js + Typescript on the Backend
 - PostgreSQL as the Database
 - Jest for testing
+- Vitest for UI testing
 - Docker for containerization
+- TypeORM for ORM

 ### How to run the project on Docker: